Overview

 From that foundation, I built three core elements of the digital identity that would carry through every screen of the app.

-Prismacolor's reputation is built on the quality of its colored pencils, and portraying that product accurately on screen mattered as much as any other part of the brand.
-The pencils had to maintain their premium feel without appearing overly digital or artificial, real enough for users to connect with and trust on screen.
+Prismacolor’s reputation is built on the quality of its colored pencils, and portraying that product accurately on screen mattered as much as any other part of the brand.
 To bridge that boundary between physical and digital, I designed two product elements that recur across the app.

 I worked closely with the engineering team and the Prismacolor team to define what the MVP needed to be.
 Together, we built a feature board to prioritize the essentials and estimate the effort required for each one.